Five students injured after large inflatable goes airborne at Zillah High School ASB event

-ZILLAH, WA - What started off as an ASB event at Zillah High School turned tragic when a bouncy house with students inside went airborne, injuring five students.
+ZILLAH, WA - What started off as an ASB event at Zillah High School turned tragic when a large inflatable with went airborne, injuring five students.

-At about 2:30 p.m. on Wednesday, May 1, a strong gust of wind struck and picked up the bouncy house, and one eyewitness says the bouncy house was carried as high as a telephone pole wire.
+At about 2:30 p.m. on Wednesday, May 1, a strong gust of wind struck and picked up an inflatable, and one eyewitness says it was carried as high as a telephone pole wire, which is about 25 feet.

 A Zillah High School news release states: "At approximately 2:30 PM on Wednesday, May 1, 2019, an accident occurred at Zillah High School during an Associated Student Body event.
 Five students were injured; the extent of their injuries are unknown at this time.
 Our hearts go out to the students, parents, and staff of those involved.
 Administration is currently looking into this matter."